CovertLab/WholeCellEcoliRelease/docs/TODO/cleanup.md

 3. wholecell/listeners
     * Saving/loading functionality

-4. wholecell/loggers/shell.py
+4. wholecell/loggers/shell.py (DONE)
     * Implement many possible logged attributes and allow passing as a list of strings during simulation instantiation (have listeners register logged value formatting?)
+(DONE)

 5. wholecell/processes (DONE)
     * Cache request calculations for use in evolveState (esp. elongation processes) (DONE) (but not used)